maxgrossenbacher/nlp_yelp_reviews/README.md

 Additionally, NlpTopicAnalysis can create a interactive [pyLDAvis plot](pyLDAvis_most_reviewed.html) of these latent topics.
 ![alt text](pyLDAvis_screenshot.png)

 We can see that topic 6* infers that this restaurant has a view of Bellagio Fountain in Las Vegas, Nevada.
-Additionally, I also used Tensorboard to plot PCA and tSNE of document vectors for each review.
+Additionally, document embedding (document vectors for each review) were visualized using Tensorboard.
+Tensorboard creates interactive PCA and tSNE plots.
 The document vectors were created using SpaCy's preloaded [GloVe](https://nlp.stanford.edu/projects/glove/) vectors.
 The code corresponding to the document vectors of the restaurant above can be found [here](https://github.com/maxgrossenbacher/nlp_yelp_reviews/blob/master/word_embeddings.py).

 <sup> * This corresponds to topic 5 in the termite plot above.</sup>